Kate C. Farrar, Executive Director

-In June 2013, Catherine Bailey joined CWEALF as the Legal and Public Policy Director.
+In June 2013, Catherine Bailey joined CWEALF as the Legal and Public Policy Director and became Deputy Director in 2017.
 Her work includes overseeing the Legal Education Program, which seeks to fill the civil legal justice gap by providing women and low-income individuals with access to legal information, advocacy, and resources.
 She also spearheads CWEALF's policy agenda, which includes leading the Campaign for Paid Family Leave, the Family Law Working Group, and participating in the Campaign for a Working Connecticut and the Coalition for Choice.

-After earning a B.A. from Boston College and a J.D. from Suffolk University Law School, Ms. Bailey held several positions in state government in Massachusetts, including Assistant General Counsel to the Executive Office of Public Safety and Security, Deputy Chief Legal Counsel to the Massachusetts State Police, and most recently as Deputy Legal Counsel to Massachusetts Governor Deval Patrick.
+After earning a B.A. from Boston College and a J.D. from Suffolk University Law School, Ms. Bailey held several positions in state government in Massachusetts, most recently as Deputy Legal Counsel to Massachusetts Governor Deval Patrick.

 Meg Dubois, Development & Communications Coordinator

-Ms. Dubois leads fundraising and communication efforts for CWEALF.
-Ms. Dubois earned her master’s degree in social work from the University of Connecticut.
-Ms. Dubois was previously a Development Associate with CWEALF from 2003 to 2006.
-She's a volunteer board member with the Friendly Hands Food Bank in her hometown of Torrington, CT.
+Meg Dubois leads fundraising and communication efforts for CWEALF.
+This includes managing social media and email communications, donor relations and assisting with grant writing.
+Ms. Dubois earned her master’s degree in social work from the University of Connecticut and serves as an MSW field instructor for graduate student interns.
+Ms. Dubois previously worked as CWEALF's Development Associate from 2003-2006.
+She's a volunteer board member at the Friendly Hands Food Bank in her hometown of Torrington, CT.

 Madeline Granato, Policy Manager